KarinOldbring/bloomroom/testing.md

 * Result: The navigation bar is visible on every page of the site.
 When viewed on smaller screens the links are toggled for better user experience.
 * Verdict: Code functions as intented.

+#### Logo

+* Expected Outcome: When clicking the logo, the user should be redirected to home page.
+* Test: I tried clicking the logo from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the logo I was redirected to home page.
+* Verdict: Code functions as intented.

+#### Home Link

+* Expected Outcome: When clicking the Home link, the user should be redirected to the Home page.
+* Test: I tried clicking the Home link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the Home link I was redirected to the home page.
+* Verdict: Code functions as intented.

+#### About Link

+* Expected Outcome: When clicking the About link, the user should be redirected to the About page.
+* Test: I tried clicking the About link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the About link I was redirected to the About page.
+* Verdict: Code functions as intented.

+#####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict:

+#####

 * Expected Outcome:
 * Test: